 That is when God began his miraculous restoration.

 He delivered my husband, myself, and our marriage from addiction, anger, hopelessness, hatred, trust issues, feelings of betrayal, and every other relationship-crushing problem that had made its way into our marriage.*

 During that time I thought our relationship was surely destroyed, but instead we will celebrate our 11th wedding anniversary tomorrow completely in love and relating to each other better than we ever have.

 Are you in a relationship that is crumbling?
 Do you feel sad, hopeless, lonely, or scared?

 He can breathe life into it.
 He can bring beauty and light back in.
 It’s not too late.
 He is a God of miracles.
 I’m living proof.

 If you can relate to any of this, won’t you please message me?
-I’d love to share some hope with you.
+If you are the wife of an alcoholic too, then I’d love to share some hope with you.